Everything you need to know about visiting Abu Dhabi in February

 Abu Dhabi special events in February

-- The Sheikh Zayed Heritage Festival – held on purpose-built festival showgrounds in Al Wathba, an annual event that runs from late November through to February.
-Running in 2021 through until 20 February 2021
+- The Sheikh Zayed Heritage Festival – held on purpose-built festival showgrounds in Al Wathba, an annual event that runs from late November to April 2022.

 Given the weather and current social distancing rules, you undoubtedly want to be experiencing the best of Abu Dhabi outdoors during February.
 Why not try: